Sairyss/backend-best-practices/README.md

 > Tests that are independent of implementation details are easier to maintain since they don't need to be changed each time you make a change to the implementation.

 Try to avoid _White Box_ testing when possible.
-However, it's worth mentioning that there are cases when _White Box_ testing may be useful.
-For instance, we need to go deeper into the implementation details when it is required to reduce combinations of testing conditions.
+However, it's worth mentioning that there are cases when _White Box_ testing may be useful:

+- For instance, we need to go deeper into the implementation details when it is required to reduce combinations of testing conditions.
 For example, a class uses several plug-in [strategies](https://refactoring.guru/design-patterns/strategy), thus it is easier for us to test those strategies one at a time.
-Or you are developing a library that will be used by multiple modules or projects.
+- You are developing a library that will be used by multiple modules or projects.
 In those cases _White Box_ tests may be appropriate.
+- You want to document some complex piece of code.
+Creating a test can be a great way to do it instead of just writing comments/readme, since readme can get outdated, but test will fail if it gets outdated forcing you to update it.

 Use _White Box_ testing only when it is really needed and as an addition to _Black Box_ testing, not the other way around.